Abdel Rahman Swar al-Dahab

-Abdel Rahman Suwar al-Dahab (otherwise known as Suwar al-Dahab or al-Dahab; 1934 – 18 October 2018) (عبد الرحمن سوار الذهب) was the President of Sudan from 6 April 1985, to 6 May 1986.
+Abdel Rahman Suwar al-Dahab (otherwise known as Suwar al-Dahab or al-Dahab; 1 January 1934 – 18 October 2018) (عبد الرحمن سوار الذهب) was a Sudanese military officer who served as the Head of State of Sudan from 6 April 1985, to 6 May 1986.

 His full name has also been listed by the Sudanese Ministry of Defence as Abdul Rahman Muhammad Hassan Swar Al Thahab.

 Biography

-Swar-Eldahab was born in 1934 in Omdurman, Sudan.
-He graduated from the Sudanese Military Academy, later attending military education courses in Britain, the United States, Egypt, and Jordan.
-He became a prominent figure when then-President Gaafar Nimeiry appointed him Chief of Staff, and then Minister of Defence and general commander of the armed forces in 1984.
+Suwar-Eldahab was born in 1934 in Omdurman, Sudan.
+He graduated from the Sudanese Military Academy, later attending military education courses in the United Kingdom, the United States, Egypt, and Jordan.
+He became a prominent figure when President Gaafar Nimeiry appointed him Chief of Staff, and then Minister of Defence and general commander of the armed forces in 1984.

 In 1985, he launched a coup ousting President Gaafar Nimeiry leading to him becoming the Chairman of the Transitional Military Council.
 Following elections, he surrendered power to the government of head of state Ahmed al-Mirghani and prime minister Sadiq al-Mahdi in 1986.

 In 1987, he became Chairman of the Islamic Call Organization.

 In 2004, he received the King Faisal International Prize for his service to Islam.
 He died on 18 October 2018 in Riyadh, Saudi Arabia of natural causes.